 Built in the early 12th century, St Briavel’s was an important royal castle on the frontier with Wales before becoming a crossbow bolt factory in the reign of Edward I. Now a youth hostel, it makes a fantastic starting point for walks in the surrounding woodland which becomes a riot of blue from the end of April.

 Before heading down to Parva Farm Vineyard for a tipple, be sure to explore Coed Beddick, woodland that overlooks the vines.
-Having bloomed early this year, the slopes of the hill are already a haze of blue.

 In the heart of the Forest of Dean, Beechenhurst makes the perfect base for exploring.
 Surrounded by unspoilt woodland, and just a stone’s throw from the Sculpture Trail, Beechenhurst is just the spot to set up a picnic and enjoy the blankets of blue all about you.